nosarthur/nosarthur.github.io/_posts/2019-07-10-gita-milestone2.md

 Here the standard output is redirected and saved in `result.stdout`, and the standard error is thrown away.
 The `cwd` keyword controls where the `cmd` is run.
+The repo `path` comes from the helper function `get_repos()` in milestone 1.

 In the end, the expected output looks something like

 ```
 $ gita ll
-> c       master fix some bug
+> repo1   master fix some bug
 > my-repo new-feature create some new feature here
 > xxx     master refactor some code
 ```

 For Python text formatting,
-take a look at [this link](https://docs.python.org/3/library/string.html#format-specification-mini-language).
+take a look at [this article](https://docs.python.org/3/library/string.html#format-specification-mini-language).

 ## v0.1.3: add edit status symbols